duncandegwa/files-and-exception-in-python/index.md

 ### Handling the FileNotFoundError exception

 Errors will always arise when working with files that are missing.
-The files may miss because you might have misspelled the filename, or the file doesn’t exist at all.
-We handle this situation using the try-except block.
+Python may fail to get file if you have written the wrong spelling of filename, or the file never exists.
+We handle this situation by applying the try-except block.
 For example, the program below tries to read a file that doesn’t exist on my computer.

 ```python